 “It’s a good idea to perform periodic visual inspections of all the exposed plumbing in your home,” Botelho says “Corroded metallic pipes and fittings should be addressed before they leak.”

-Where the Leak is Located
+Where the Leak Is Located

 A leaky tub faucet or showerhead is easy to access and will cost much less to repair than a leak that requires tearing up the bathroom flooring or replacing a toilet.
 Most toilet installations cost around $372, with an average cost for the toilet, labor, and materials running between $224 and $531 if you replace the toilet completely.

-The source of the leak and how easy it is to access will impact your total bathroom leak repair cost.
+The source of the leak and how easy it is to access will impact your total leaky pipe repair cost.
 For example, if the leak is coming from the water main located outside your home, you will pay substantially more than if the leak is caused by a worn-out tub drain.
 Repairing your home's main water service line costs $869 on average, whereas a new tub drain, including labor and materials, will run you about $390.

-If Tile or Flooring is Ruined
+If Tile or Flooring Is Ruined

 Sometimes a leak will spill out over the floor of your bathroom, ruining tile or grout.
 The national average price to regrout an area of ceramic tile is about $400.
 The cost to replace the floor in a single room could range from $1,000 to $3,000.

-If the Walls are Damaged
+If the Walls Are Damaged